USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixF_elmo_output.md

 * * *

 # Appendix F: Explicit and Lumped Model Output (ELMO)
-The ELMO module makes aerosol diagnostic parameters as well as aggregated and highly processed aerosol metrics available driectly in CMAQ output files rather than requiring follow-up post-processing steps.
+The ELMO module makes aerosol diagnostic parameters as well as aggregated and highly processed aerosol metrics available directly in CMAQ output files rather than requiring follow-up post-processing steps.

 ### F.1 Output concentration and diagnostic variables
 The ELMO Module streamlines the definition, calculation, and maintenance of gas and particulate concentrations, as well as over 200 aggregate and diagnostic variables, listed in Fig. 1.